-Net cash used provided by/used in investing activities
+Net cash provided by investing activities

-Net cash provided by investing activities was approximately \$1.8 million for the year ended December 31, 2022 as compared to cash used in investing activities of approximately \$6.0 million for the year ended December 31, 2021.
-The net inflow of funds is related to the disposition of the marketable securities during the year ended December 31, 2022 as compared to the investment of the proceeds from our initial public offering, which occurred in August 2021, into marketable securities during the year ended December 31, 2021.
+Net cash provided by investing activities was approximately \$4.1 million for the year ended December 31, 2023 as compared to approximately \$1.8 million for the year ended December 31, 2022.
+The cash from the investing activities is primarily attributable to the sales and maturities of marketable securities during the years ended December 31, 2023 and 2022.